-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as \$40 copay for each Medicare-covered diagnostic hearing exam. outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Medicare-covered hearing services count toward your annual out-of-pocket limit.
-Routine Hearing Services - All hearing services must be performed by a network hearing provider to take advantage of the benefit below: There is no copayment or coinsurance for the routine Routine Hearing Exam: once per year hearing exam or hearing aid evaluation and fitting. • Hearing Aids: One (1) per ear, once per year \$475 - \$1,950 copay per • Inner, Outer, or over the ear hearing aid depending on • First set of earmold(s), when needed technology level. • Hearing aid evaluation and fitting: three (3) follow-up visits during the first year from the date of the initial fitting.
-The plan does not cover replacement due to loss or theft. • Three (3) year manufacturer repair warranty • Three (3) year hearing aid battery supply (up to 48 batteries per year per hearing aid) Hearing aid returns/exchanges: The Plan will cover returns for a full refund or exchanges only within 60 days from the date of initial fitting.
-With the second second There is no coinsurance, For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: copayment, or deductible for members eligible for Medicare-covered preventive HIV screening. • One screening exam every 12 months For women who are pregnant, we cover: - • Up to three screening exams during a pregnancy
+What you must pay when Services that are covered for you you get these services Hearing services \$40 copay for each Medicare-covered Diagnostic hearing and balance evaluations performed by your diagnostic hearing exam. provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other Medicare-covered hearing qualified provider. services count toward your annual out-of-pocket limit.
+Routine Hearing Services There is no copayment or All hearing services must be performed by a network hearing coinsurance for the routine provider to take advantage of the benefit below: hearing exam or hearing Routine Hearing Exam: once per year aid evaluation and fitting.
+Hearing Aids: One (1) per ear, once per year \$475 - \$1,950 copay per hearing aid depending on o Inner, Outer, or over the ear technology level.
+First set of earmold(s), when needed Hearing aid evaluation and fitting: three (3) follow-up visits The plan does not cover during the first year from the date of the initial fitting. replacement due to loss or theft.
+Three (3) year manufacturer repair warranty Three (3) year hearing aid battery supply (up to 48 batteries per year per hearing aid) Hearing aid returns/exchanges: The Plan will cover returns for a full refund or exchanges only within 60 days from the date of initial fitting.
+HIV screening There is no coinsurance, copayment, or deductible For people who ask for an HIV screening test or who are at for members eligible for increased risk for HIV infection, we cover: Medicare-covered One screening exam every 12 months preventive HIV screening.
+For women who are pregnant, we cover: Up to three screening exams during a pregnancy services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week)